Good Will Hunting (1997)

 Will: Not to me, they're not.

-Sean: You can't have a lot of dialogue with them.
+Sean: Well, you don't have a lot of dialogue with them.
 You can't give back to them, Will.

 Sean: Nail them while they're vulnerable, that's my motto.

 Skylar: You were hoping for a good night kiss.

 Will: No, you know.
 I'll tell ya, I was hoping for a good night lay, but I'd settle for a good night kiss.